georgiabasa/ubitrust/Docs/hmac.md

-# UBI HMAC Documentation
+# UBITRUST HMAC Documentation

-This header file defines the structures and functions used for HMAC-SHA256 operations in the UBI Crypt library.
+This header file defines the structures and functions used for HMAC-SHA256 operations in the UBITRUST Crypt library.

 ## Structures